 There might be other reagents depending on the nature of the AD Process and these should be identified by the operator.

-Other legislation may apply to raw material storage for example COMAHThis section is concerned with material used in addition to waste (raw) materials which are themselves feedstocks to the process.
+Other legislation may apply to raw material storage for example COMAH.

+This section is concerned with material used in addition to waste (raw) materials which are themselves feedstocks to the process.
 Operators should ensure the specification of the materials are adequately defined to allow the process to operate as designed to help ensure plant performance, availability and the quantity and quality of outputs.
 This is covered in detail under Section 3, Waste Acceptance.